Kabombom/kabombom.github.io/_posts/2015-08-18-second-post.md

 tags: Java
 ---
 ###Create a program that multiplies 2 rectangular matrices.
 This program needs to verify if the multiplication is valid.
 Some notes first:
 ->Won't explain any Algebra in this post, search for yourself the rules of matrix multiplication;
 ->With that said, I don't have Algebra in some months, so had to search google myself for this;
 ->Yes, I'm a noob;
 ->Started learning Java from a python and C background;
 ->Lazyness during vacations made this problem look harder to me;
 ->Yes, I tend to be lazy during the summer vacations.
 Who isn't?

 Onwards to the interesting part!
 The method itself is quite big so I will not post the code in one go.
-I will add parts of code and explain them basically.
+I will add parts of code and explain them.
-The first part we have to see if the multiplication is valid:
+The first consists of checking if the multiplication is valid:

 ```java
 public static void multiply(int[][] matrice1, int[][] matrice2) {